jaydeepchakraborty/kaggle_SFCrime/README.md

 2) we have done the same process for all other columns except X, Y : coordinates.
 Now it looks like following.
 <img width="600" height="200" alt="data_screenshot" src="https://github.com/jaydeepchakraborty/kaggle_SFCrime/blob/master/img/DataScreenShotUpdated.png"/>

 --Following is bar chart of frequency of target(Category) of the dataset.
 From the figure, we can see the data is imbalanced.
 We will use <b>SMOTE</b> to balance it.
+We should not use SMOTE on testing set and it will be used only once.
 <img width="600" height="200" alt="data_screenshot" src="https://github.com/jaydeepchakraborty/kaggle_SFCrime/blob/master/img/data_freq.png"/>

+--Now we did not change the co-ordinates value, so we have to do normalize those columns.<br>
+[Normalization: rescaling data into range of [0,1]]